chiayolin/chiayolin.github.io/_posts/20160719-generating-a-static-site-using-pelican.md

 [7]: http://localhost:8000/

-## Writting Content
+## Writing Content

 Every Markdown file (or whatever tool you prefer) and other files for the site are placed under the `content/` directory.
-For more information about writting the content, please head to the [offical documentation][8].
+For more information about writing the content, please head to the [official documentation][8].

 [8]: http://docs.getpelican.com/en/3.6.3/content.html